akwasigroch/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am an assistant researcher in the field of deep learning at the Gdańsk University of Technology.
 My research interests include deep learning algorithms in the field of computer vision.
-I conducts research on neural architecture search and skin lesion classification.
+I conduct research on neural architecture search and skin lesion classification.
 I am also interested in self-supervised learning methods.